How to Not Solely Base Your Boutique Hotel’s Re-Engagement Strategy Off of Discounts and Promotions

 Reward for Booking Direct & Large Groups

-We also suggest incentivizing larger sized groups.
+We also suggest incentivizing larger-sized groups.
 Perhaps their freebies come in the form of a fourth night free, or free upgrades.
 Other local businesses might be interested in working with you to provide your large groups with discounts.
-We suggest connecting with local excursion or group tour companies and discussing how you might be able to work together here.
+We suggest connecting with local excursions or group tour companies and discussing how you might be able to work together here.

 Especially during times of uncertainty, offering flexible booking can be another great booking incentive.
 Allow guests flexibility if they should need to change their dates of arrival within a certain time frame.

 If you haven’t already integrated drip campaigns in your marketing strategy, now is a great time to do so.
 These drip campaigns can allow you to maintain customer loyalty through trust points and support organic upsell opportunities.
 For example, should guests book early on, they might receive updates on events or experiences pertaining to their destination, allowing for higher touch point engagement.
 This is also a great opportunity to partner with other local companies (think: excursion companies, nightclubs, transportation services) and perhaps provide a discount on booking.